geopython/diving-into-pygeoapi/workshop/content/docs/publish/ogcfeat.md

 # Exercise 2 - Vector data via OGC API - Features

-[OGC API - Features](https://ogcapi.ogc.org/features) provides a Web API to exchange vector data (geometries and their attributes).
+[OGC API - Features](https://ogcapi.ogc.org/features) provides a Web API to access vector data (geometries and their attributes).
 While the core specification covers basic data access and query, additional related standards and extensions are in development for the following capabilities: